toiletbril/toiletdb/README.md

 # toiletdb

-In-memory database with an ability to serialize into a file and CLI for it.
+In-memory database with an ability to serialize into a file and a CLI for it.

 Implemented as a database of students.
 For now, file format looks like this:
 ```